justus3003/historical-VaR-simulation/README.md

 # 📊 Historical Value-at-Risk (VaR) Simulation

-This project implements a Historical Simulation approach to estimate Value at Risk (VaR) for a portfolio of stocks using Python.
+This project implements a Historical Simulation approach to estimate Value-at-Risk (VaR) for a portfolio of stocks using Python.
 It includes data retrieval, portfolio construction, P&L simulation, VaR calculation, violation analysis, and interactive visualizations.

 ---